by Russ Lowthian, HaveFunBiking.com

 A visual assessment can help supplement your measurement and help if you rely on someone else’s measurements.

-Watch for signs of danger like cracks, seams, pressure ridges, dark areas (where the ice is thinner), and slushy areas—even slight slush signals that the icing isn’t freezing at the bottom anymore means it’s getting progressively weaker.
+Watch for signs of danger like cracks, seams, pressure ridges, dark areas (where the ice is thinner), and slushy areas—even slight slush signals that the icing isn’t freezing at the bottom.
+This is a tell-tale that the ice is progressively getting weaker.

 Ice safety tips – The color of the ice

 New ice is typically stronger than older ice.
 The bond between ice crystals decays even in freezing temperatures as time passes.
 When the spring thaw begins, the ice weakens considerably.
-It can be tempting to head out for one last ride across the ice, but it is safest to say no. Even if ice fits the measurement criteria, it can still be hazardous.
+Heading out for one last ride across the ice can be tempting, but it is safest to say no. Even if ice fits the measurement criteria, it can still be hazardous.

 Along with knowledge of the thickness of the ice and a visual assessment, here are four more suggestions to help minimize the risk when biking on the ice:

-- Don’t go out alone; let someone know about trip plans and expected return time.
+• Don’t go out alone; tell someone about trip plans and expected return time.

 Anyone doing anything on the ice outdoors should know the ice rescue technique.
-Even kids should be familiar with the protocol, so educate them ahead of time.
+Kids should be familiar with the protocol, so educate them beforehand.
 If someone in your party falls through the ice, the first thing to do is call 911.
 Anyone still on the ice should slowly lie down, distributing their weight over a larger area.

-Reach the person in the water using a long-reaching assist—a large stick, a rope, or a ladder if available.
-The water person should be instructed to kick and slowly ease their way out of the water.
+Reach the person in the water using a long-reaching assist— maybe a large stick, a rope, or a ladder if available.
+The person in the water should be instructed to kick and slowly ease their way out of the water.
 Once they reach the surface, they should crawl or roll away from the broken ice area.

 Anyone on the ice, including the victim and rescuer, should avoid standing up until they are far away from the broken ice.
 As soon as possible, get the victim into dry clothing and treat them for hypothermia.